ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``int`` -- The relationship group hash

-  * You can find the relationship group hashes here: :doc:`relationship`
+  * You can find the relationship group hashes here: :doc:`things/relationship`

 **Example:**